dangpv94/gbu-accessibility-tool/accessibility-package/README.md

-  --broken-links           Check for broken external links only (no auto-fix) --404-resources          Check for missing local resources only (no auto-fix) --gtm-check              Check Google Tag Manager installation (no auto-fix) --unused-files           Check for unused files in project --dead-code              Check for dead code in CSS and JavaScript --file-size, --size-check Check file sizes and suggest optimizations
+  --broken-links           Check for broken external links only (no auto-fix) --404-resources          Check for missing local resources only (no auto-fix) --gtm-check              Check Google Tag Manager installation (no auto-fix) --check-meta, --meta-check  Check meta tags for typos and syntax errors (no auto-fix) --fix-meta, --meta-fix   Auto-fix meta tag typos and syntax errors --full-report            Generate comprehensive Excel report (all checks) -o, --output <file>      Output path for Excel report (use with --full-report) --unused-files           Check for unused files in project --dead-code              Check for dead code in CSS and JavaScript --file-size, --size-check Check file sizes and suggest optimizations